 Erasmus+ is the European Union’s programme providing financial support for cooperation projects in three fields: education, youth and sport.
 The total budget for the Erasmus+ Programme allocated for the whole period until 2027 amounts to 26 billion euros.

 Promotion and implementation of Erasmus+ in Serbia in the fields of education, training, youth and sport is delegated to the Foundation Tempus.

-Institutions and organisations from Programme Countries (all European Union countries, Serbia, Macedonia, Iceland, Liechtenstein, Norway and Turkey) can fully participate in Erasmus+, while certain parts of the programme are also open to participants from Partner Countries (other EU neighbour countries and all countries in the world).
+Institutions and organisations from EU Member States or third countries associated to the Programme (all European Union countries, Serbia, Macedonia, Iceland, Liechtenstein, Norway and Turkey) can fully participate in Erasmus+, while certain parts of the programme are also open to participants from third countries not associated to the Programme (other EU neighbour countries and all countries in the world).

 Projects supported under Key Action 1 (KA1) are learning mobility projects.